bfirsh/funker/README.md

 Functions as Docker containers.

-Funker allows you to package up pieces of application as Docker containers and have them run on-demand on a swarm.
+Funker allows you to package up pieces of your application as Docker containers and have them run on-demand on a swarm.

 ## Getting started